 Having said that, I can’t think of any reason why anyone can not be *active* seven days per week.
 Our bodies were made to move.
 Being sedentary is something that we humans have only experimented with for a few decades, after we evolved to be constantly in motion.
 But you don’t need to *run* every day, or even *exercise.* Just move.
 Walk.
 Have fun.
 Don’t sit all day.
 Don’t even stand all day.
 Move about.

 3. There are no magic workouts.
 Do the work, and your body adapts and you get better.
 Do too little and, well, that’s still not so bad.
 It’ll still make you more healthy.
 Do too much and it can be a problem, so listen to your body!
 You have to help me find the workouts that you enjoy.
 That doesn’t mean they are easy or fun while you are doing them.
-It might also mean you just feel so great after having done them.
+It might also mean you just feel great after doing them.
 Don’t just do workouts because I said you have to do them.
 If you hate them, we can try to find alternative workouts.
 You can even vary workouts on your own, generally.
 (Let me know.
 I doubt I’d ever have a problem with it.)
 Have fun!
 You will not continue running if it’s not fun.
 If you find you hate running, find another activity to do.

 4. Nutrition is a crazy crazy science.
 There are tons of experts who are absolutely sure they know exactly what you should eat, and not eat.
 (I’m putting ethical veganism aside here.
 That’s not a nutritional thing per se.)
 They contradict each other and think the others are clueless.
 Eat meat.
 Don’t eat meat.
 Eat bread/grains.
 Don’t eat them.
-Who knows.
 I don’t bother making any serious recommendations on your nutrition.
 I do, somewhat jokingly but also seriously, suggest that there are three nutritional facts(?) that it seems everyone agrees upon.

 - Eat veggies.
 I actually think no one is against veggies.
 Yet.
+(Note: recently I’ve discovered “fodmaps” which implicates some veggies as problematic.
+Figure.)

 - Junk food is, well, junk food.
 Avoid eating much of it.
 We mostly know what junk food is.
 (It tastes really good.)